Join the VCRHYP team!

-This position provides support for, and encourages, residents to achieve the goals outlined in their service plan.
-Staff is expected to be active participants in the supported housing community & activities that support residents to achieve their goals.
+This position provides support for, and encourages Spectrum’s supported housing residents to achieve the goals outlined in their service plan.
+Staff is expected to be an active participant in the supported housing community and activities that support residents to achieve their goals.
 Staff will model effective, appropriate, and timely communication with others regarding resident updates.
 Timely and accurate completion of record keeping is also essential to this position.
-The schedule requires availability between 4:00 pm and 2:00 am, 4 days per week, Tuesday - Friday.
+This is a non-exempt position with an hourly wage of 17.00.
+Hours are Saturday – Tuesday, 4:00 pm – 2:00 am.

 - Support and encourage residents to carry out daily routines and achieve goals outlined in their service plans.